Dark-themed entertainment is wildly popular. Yet most never consider the source of this fascination.

 These themes often have ties to religion.
 Greek mythology is chock-full of magical beasts such as centaurs, the Minotaur, and the snake-haired Medusa.
-In Japan, a shape-shifting fox-like trickster, known as kitsune, permeates folklore, as do stories of ghosts and demons.
+In Japan, a shape-shifting fox-like trickster known as kitsune permeates folklore, as do stories of ghosts and demons.
 The voodoo religion also claims interaction with supernatural powers.

-This desire to understand the “unknown” can be found throughout the historical record of the Bible as well.
+This desire to understand the unknown can be found throughout the historical record of the Bible as well.
 The prophets of Baal attempted to reach their god through bloodletting (I Kgs.
 18:28).
 Israel’s King Saul visited a witch at Endor in an attempt to summon the dead (I Sam.
 28:7).
 King Manasseh of Judah sacrificed his son to the god Molech (II Kgs.
 21:6).
 Also, Pharaoh’s court magicians used sorcery during the 10 plagues of Egypt (Ex.
 7).

-The early apostles ran into a man who was involved with witchcraft in the New Testament book of Acts: “But there was a certain man, called Simon, which beforetime in the same city used sorcery, and bewitched the people of Samaria, giving out that himself was some great one: to whom they all gave heed, from the least to the greatest, saying, This man is the great power of God.
+The early apostles ran into a man who was involved with witchcraft in the New Testament book of Acts: “But there was a certain man, called Simon, which before time in the same city used sorcery, and bewitched the people of Samaria, giving out that himself was some great one: to whom they all gave heed, from the least to the greatest, saying, This man is the great power of God.
 And to him they had regard, because that of long time he had bewitched them with sorceries” (Acts 8:9-11).

 All of the above practices had roots in an ancient Babylonish mystery religion described in Revelation 17:5.
 And this same belief system was practiced by Simon the sorcerer.
-Adherents to it claimed that they had secret knowledge and spiritual power—often brought about by “dark” practices.
+Adherents to it claimed that they had secret knowledge and spiritual power—often brought about by dark practices.

 In the West today, actual bloodletting and human sacrifice seem to be barbaric acts.
 Yet many eagerly enjoy watching such practices in the form of motion pictures and fiction books.

-The innate human desire to understand the “unknown” not only manifests itself through modern religions, but also through occult- and paranormal-themed entertainment.
+The innate human desire to understand the unknown not only manifests itself through modern religions, but also through occult- and paranormal-themed entertainment.

-Unknown to almost all, the Bible provides a meticulously detailed map of human nature and explains exactly why mankind has an intense interest in spiritual things.
+The Bible provides a meticulously detailed map of human nature and explains exactly why mankind has an intense interest in spiritual things.
 The beginnings of an answer come from the book of Job: “But there is a spirit in man: and the inspiration of the Almighty gives them understanding” (32:8).

-Many jump on this passage as a “proof-text” for their argument of the immortal soul belief.
+Many jump on this passage as a proof text for their argument of the immortal soul belief.
 Yet this is not the case.
 In the Old Testament, the Hebrew word translated “soul” is nephesh, which simply denotes a living, breathing being.
 Every animal labeled a “living creature” in Genesis 1 uses the same Hebrew word.